 Pumpkin is called kaddu or petha in Hindi, hence Kaddu ka Halwa.
 With mashed pumpkin, sugar, a variety of nuts, and lots of ghee, the pumpkin halwa is so delicious.

 It has a wonderful taste that you will savor in your mouth and want more.
 After eating the halwa, I kept thinking that I should have doubled it.
-That said, it is so easy to make that I will be making it frequently now.
+That said, it is so easy to make, and I will be making it frequently now.

 This is also a great dessert to make for an Indian Thanksgiving or Christmas dinner!